-- Requested Funding.
-Please provide the total amount of funding requested from the EMC, broken down by year of expenditure, with a brief justification of costs not to exceed 200 words. - Full Project Proposal.
-If the project proposal is endorsed for Full Proposal submission, the Project Proponent will be notified generally by the end of September that the "Full Project Proposal" will generally be due in October 2022 on the date provided in the email notification.
+- ii.
+Full Project Proposal.
+If the project proposal is endorsed for Full Proposal submission, the Project Proponent will be notified generally in June that the "Full Project Proposal"14 will generally be due in July on the date provided in the email notification.
 Applicants must submit all parts of the application in one email, including any tables, figures, or photos as needed.
-Incomplete applications will not be considered. - a.
+Incomplete applications will not be considered.
+The EMC may require specific or additional clarifying information in its request for a Full Project Proposal. - a.
 Project Details.
-Building upon to the information provided in the Initial Concept Proposal, please provide additional details for all items described in Item B-i-i, Project Description, above. - b.
+Building upon to the information provided in the Initial Concept Proposal, please provide any additional details for all items described in Items B-i-j (Project Description) through B-i-l (Requested Funding), above. - b.
 Project Deliverables.
 Describe in a table the anticipated products that would be produced as a result of this research, including presentations, scientific papers, technical reports, analytical methods, or other products utilized to provide scientific translation of the research results.
-Include a timeline for when each item would be delivered to the EMC. - at which critical data sampling, analyses or presentations will occur, and anticipated months and years that products will be delivered to the EMC.
+Include a timeline for when each item would be delivered to the EMC. - c.
+Detailed Project Timeline.
+Include the approximate months and years at which critical data sampling, analyses, or presentations will occur.
 The PI(s) will work with EMC project liaison(s) and Board staff to ensure critical steps are completed and deliverables are produced as indicated in the proposal.
-The PI(s) will be expected to provide regular updates to the EMC on project status and preliminary results, and will work with EMC project liaison(s) to produce a Completed Research Assessment 13, as well as provide final presentations to the EMC and the Board at open, public meetings, or other appropriate forums as determined in consultation with the EMC project liaison(s). - d.
+The PI(s) will be expected to provide regular updates to the EMC on project status and preliminary results, as well as to provide final presentations to the EMC and the Board at open, public meetings, or other appropriate forums as determined in consultation with the EMC project liaison(s). - d.
 Detailed Budget.
 Please provide the total requested amount of funding along with a line-item budget for each FY of the project.
 The EMC reserves the right to request documentation supporting the reasonable need for the expense, or to show proof of expenditure.
 Break each "Category" into as many sub-categories as needed to fully describe your budget.
-See page 2 of the "Full Project Proposal" Application 14 for example table format with a year-by-year breakdown and total, including descriptions of the following items in Table 2, below, and potential forms of documentation that may be required upon submission of invoices to the EMC: